SiddTripathi/Database_sql/Data_warehouse/README.txt

          understanding, comments have also been provided at the starting of each query.

-NOTE-1 -> The above steps are written assuming that data source table - TRANSACTIONS, and master data table - MASTERDATA have already been
-        created.
-In case they are not created, please run Transaction_and_masterData_Generator.sql script

-NOTE-2 -> Sometimes, it might be possible that you encounter a disabled run button while running procedure.
+NOTE-1 -> Sometimes, it might be possible that you encounter a disabled run button while running procedure.
 In such instance, compile the
           procedure (ctrl+F8) first and the button will get enabled.

+NOTE-2 -> Detailed report of this task is provided in pdf file named Data_warehouse_report.